clintval/tp53/README.md

 ## Merge Annotations into a VCF

-Merge annotations into the `INFO` fields of the VCF.
+Merge Seshat annotations into the `INFO` fields of the VCF.

 ```bash
 ❯ seshat merge \